stevencmann2/bamazon/README.md

 * Inquier npm package

 **Instructions**
-* Please clone my repositpry
+* Please clone my repository (https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
- ** Instructions to clone a repo:(https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 * npm install in your terminal
 * Run one of the following commands in the terminal
  ** Bamazon Customer